heynickc/awesome-ddd/readme.md

 - [Reactive Architecture: Domain Driven Design](https://cognitiveclass.ai/courses/reactive-architecture-ddd/) - Use DDD to decompose a problem domain into manageable parts.
 Learn how those parts can become the foundation of Reactive Microservices and Reactive Architecture.
 Free, online, self-paced.
 Certificate offered upon completion.
 - [Reactive Architecture: CQRS and Event Sourcing](https://cognitiveclass.ai/courses/reactive-architecture-cqrs/) - This course will discuss the reasons we use CQRS/ES, what benefits it provides us, but also what it will cost us to use.
 We will see how CQRS/ES can impact the scalability, consistency, and availability of our application.
 - [DDD Workshop by Xebia](https://xebia.com/academy/en/search?query=Domain-driven%20design) - public and in-house Domain-driven design workshops from foundation to professional level.
+- [Spatie's Event Sourcing Course](https://spatie.be/products/event-sourcing-in-laravel) - Learn how to build event sourced applications in Laravel using Spatie's event-sourcing package.
+Has 2 hours of video content and an accompanying ebook.

 ## Video Collections